 There are nine voting members of the School Board.
 The American Ambassador appoints four board members including the Chairperson.
 The British Ambassador appoints four Board members including the Vice-Chairperson.
-The elected Parent Teacher Organization President is the ninth board member.
-Ex-officio and non-voting members of the school board are the Director of the School, the Business Manager, and an elected Staff Representative.
+The ninth member of the Board is a member of the School community who is nominated by AAS parents and approved by the Board.
+Ex-officio, non-voting members of the school board include the Director of the School, the Director’s secretary, the PTO President and an elected Staff Representative.
 The Board reflects the diversity we have in our community and includes a number of parents at the school.

 Each person brings different types of expertise to their role as a Board member (management, policy, finance, diplomatic, marketing etc.) and serve on Board Committees as well as attending the monthly meeting of the whole Board.